bahrus/xtal-splitting/README.md

 Web components that can do the splits

+xtal-splitting.js is ~1kb minified and gzipped.
+It takes a search string, and splits up the textContent into spans, which can be styled to show where the matching text is.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.